 - Next, click on the UEFI Firmware settings option and press the Restart button.

 - You can now go to the advanced, security, or boot settings page (depending upon your motherboard) and then enable the Secure boot option.

-- In a similar manner, you can navigate to the advanced, security, or boot settings page and make sure the TPM option is enabled.
+- So, while you are in the BIOS you can navigate to the advanced, security, or boot settings page and make sure the TPM or TPM State option is enabled.